pkiraly/qa-catalogue/README.md

 # metadata-qa-marc
 Metadata quality assessment for MARC records

-* If you would like to play with this project, but you don't have MARC21 I suggest to download some recordset mentioned in [Appendix I: Where can I get MARC records?](#datasources)
+* If you would like to play with this project, but you don't have MARC21 please to download some recordsets mentioned in [Appendix I: Where can I get MARC records?](#datasources) of this document.
 * This is an early phase of the project, nor the software, neighter the documentation are ready.
 But still it is in a state which I thought worth sharing
 * For more info see the main project page: [Metadata Quality Assurance Framework](http://pkiraly.github.io)